asdera/SocketChess/README.md

 # SocketChess
-The Finest Simplest Effortless Ingenious Fastest way to play chess with your buddies online.
+The Finest Simplest Effortless Ingenious Fastest way to play Chess with your Buddies Online.